Encounters (TV series)

-Encounters: The Hidden Truth is an hour-long television series that featured real-life stories of paranormal phenomena.
-The format featured a host (John Marshall) and a team of reporters presenting 3 or 4 stories per episode dealing with UFOs, crop circles, exorcism, prophets, psychics, reincarnation, and other supernatural phenomena, in a news/documentary film style.
-The stories unfolded through witness interviews and reenactments of the events.
-The host and reporters discussed their reactions to some of the stories.
+Encounters: The Hidden Truth is an hour-long television series featuring alleged accounts of paranormal phenomena.
+It was hosted by John Marshall and a team of reporters presenting three or four stories pertaining to UFOs, crop circles, exorcism, prophets, psychics, reincarnation, and other supernatural and paranormal phenomena per episode.
+In each installment, stories unfold through eyewitness interviews and reenactments of purported events in a news/documentary film style, and also feature the host and reporters discussing their reactions to some of the claims presented.

-Encounters aired on the Fox network and was used mainly as a summer replacement series and fill-in show for other canceled series.
-The show first aired Fridays at 8:00 pm during the summer of 1994.
-The show then aired sporadically with different nights and times.
-In the final 3 editions of the show, Steven Williams (The X-Files) replaced John Marshall as the host.
+Encounters aired on Fox and was used mainly as a summer replacement series and fill-in show for other canceled series.
+The show first aired Fridays at 8:00 p.m. during the summer of 1994.
+The show then aired sporadically on different nights and at different times.
+In the final 3 editions of the show, Steven Williams (who played Mr. X on The X-Files) replaced John Marshall as the host.
 Two of those episodes aired in November 1995 and the final episode aired on January 23, 1996.